-I start by rinsing my hair with water.
-Then I use my fingers to apply the baking soda paste into all areas of my scalp.
-Then I use the shampoo brush to gently massage my entire head.
+Start by rinsing the hair with water.
+Then use your fingers to apply the baking soda paste (or non toxic shampoo) into all areas of the scalp.
+Then use the shampoo brush to gently massage your entire head.
 I know some people just use their fingers or nails but I really like the impact of the shampoo brush.
 It also helps break loose any sebum, dry skin or debris that might be on your scalp.
-Then I rinse with water.
+Then rinse with water.

-Then I apply the conditioner by squeezing a bit of the vinegar mixture throughout my scalp using the no-leak bottle.
-I use my hands to gently massage it in and distribute the liquid throughout the ends of my hair.
-Please Note: Try tipping your head back during this as to be careful not to get the vinegar in your eyes.
-Then I let the vinegar solution soak on my head while I shower.
-At the end of my shower I rinse the vinegar solution out.
-I comb, brush and style my hair as normal.
+Please Note: Try tipping your head back during the conditioner process, as to be careful not to get the vinegar in your eyes.
+Then let vinegar solution soak your head while you shower or shave.
+At the end of the shower, rinse the vinegar solution out.
+Comb, brush and style hair as usual.

 What Are the Results?

-Initially I had to get used to the new routine but now it’s super simple and doesn’t take up more time than normal shampoo and conditioner would.
-I make up a batch of product maybe once every three to four weeks.
-The containers I have are small, but large enough to hold several applications.
-I just store them in the shower like I would bottled shampoo and conditioner.
+Initially I had to get used to the new routine but eventually it became super simple and didn’t take up more time than normal shampoo and conditioner would.
+I would make up a batch of product maybe once every three to four weeks.
+The containers I used were small, but large enough to hold several applications.
+I would store them in the shower like I would bottled shampoo and conditioner.

 Some people wonder if the “feeling” of sudsy shampoo is missed when using the “no poo” method.
-I honestly haven’t missed it.
-Maybe a little bit the first week but now I don’t mind.
-I feel better knowing what I’m using on my head, instead of some product full of 30 chemicals I can’t pronounce.
+I honestly did not miss it.
+Maybe a little bit the first week but after that I didn’t mind.
+I felt better knowing what I’m using on my head, instead of some product full of 30 chemicals I can’t pronounce.
 Also, my hair stylist had no qualms with my “no poo” movement and actually said she cuts her brother’s hair which is equally healthy – and he only uses water to “shampoo.”